enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 The GraphQL root fields or resolvers to go alongside the schema.
 Learn more about them
 here: https://graphql.org/learn/execution/#root-fields-resolvers.

-Related operation root value will be injected to the `ExecutionArgs` BEFORE the `onSubscribe` callback.
+If you return from the `onSubscribe` callback, the root field value will NOT be injected.
+You should add it in the returned `ExecutionArgs` from the callback.

 ___